 Typical dimensions are:

 A volumetric ratio of waste to cover of 4:1 is common, so the cover soil ends up being a good portion of the material in the landfill.
 The overall height is typically 10 to 15 ft before that area of the landfill is "complete", and new waste is placed elsewhere.
+The overall waste deposit is usually a dish shape with a slope of 3:1.

 In addition, sanitary landfills are designed with leachate control and gas collection systems (gas collection tends to be about 85% efficient).
 The three types of sanitary landfills are manual, semi-mechanized, and mechanized.
 Manual sanitary landfills are used in small towns with waste production of less than 15 tons per day, where it is not feasible to employ heavy equipment in the disposal.
 Instead, the waste compacting and disposal processes are performed by human operators.
 Mid-sized landfills (16-40 tons per day) are often semi-mechanized: a mixture of human labor and heavy equipment, such as bulldozers is employed in the compaction and filling processes.
 Landfills that take in more than 40 tons of waste per day are mechanized.
 Heavy machinery designed for solid waste disposal and treatment, such as solid waste compactors, loaders, and dump trucks are used.